johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   <img src="/assets/images/diagrams/cs-type-rules-lambda-invocation.png"></img>
 </div>

 _t-inv_ shows how to determine the type of lambda invocation like `(-> true)()`.
 The premise states if the lambda term has the type `X -> T` the term `λt()` has the type `T`.
-This fits with the CoffeeScript `(-> true)()` which obviously evaluates to `true` and has the type `Bool`.
+For example, `(-> true)()` evaluates to `true` and has the type `Bool`.
 It's worth noting that `X` is constrained to be the `Unit` or empty type since no argument is used.

 <div class="center">
   <img src="/assets/images/diagrams/cs-type-rules-lambda-application.png"></img>
 </div>

 _t-app_ is the type rule for lambda applications, eg. `(-> true) false`.
 The premise says that if the lambda term `λt` on the left has the type `X -> T` the conclusion is that the application will have the result type of the lambda term.
-Again, the type of an application, like invocation, is only concerned with the type of the *first* lambda's subterm `t` and it ignores the argument that it consumes.
+Again, the type of an application, like invocation, is only concerned with the type of the *first* lambda's subterm `t` and it ignores the type of the argument that it's applied to.

 ## Type Rule Stacking

-Just like derivation trees with evaluation rules this notation makes it easy to establish the type of a term by stacking the type rules on one another.
+This notation makes it easy to establish the type of a term by stacking the type rules on one another in the same fashion as evaluation rules.
 Taking a very simple example, some diagrams will illustrate how this works:

 ```coffeescript
 (-> true)